UPPS No. 04.04.03

 These positions may qualify as benefits-eligible consistent with state requirements.

-Employees must attend New Employee Orientation in accordance with the provisions of UPPS No. 04.04.15, New Employee Orientation - Staff.
+Employees must attend New Employee Orientation in accordance with the provisions of UPPS No. 04.04.15, New Employee Welcome - Staff.

 If the project staff position becomes permanent, the incumbent will have the option to apply for the permanent position.

 At the end of the project or the end of the 60-month period, whichever occurs first, the department must re-audit and repost the position if it is to continue.

 PROCEDURES FOR VALIDATION OF DEGREE REQUIREMENTS AND EMPLOYMENT TESTS